freeCodeCamp/freeCodeCamp/curriculum/challenges/english/20-upcoming-python/learn-recursion-by-solving-the-tower-of-hanoi-puzzle/64de79de2fac6b1536ebcfdd.md

 # --description--

-The iterative solution of Tower of Hanoi might appears complete, but change the number of disks into `4` and look at the output.
+The iterative solution of Tower of Hanoi might seem complete, but change the number of disks to `4` and look at the output.

 # --hints--